Orckestra/orc-shared/docs/hocs.md

 Provides the full scope information, including all available scopes and the currently selected scope.

+Deprecated, as it is closely tied to the [Scope component](components.md#Scope), where it has been replaced with a hook.

 ## `withScrollBox(Component)`

 The given component will be wrapped in a scrollable `<div>`, and is passed a `height` and a `width` prop containing the size in pixels of that element as currently rendered, updated on resize.